-On August 1, 2010, we were granted a license from the state of Israel where we became the co-operator of the Samuel license through our partnership with Adira Energy and a commonly owned Israeli company, Adira Geo Global Ltd.
+On August 1, 2010, we were granted an offshore license from the state of Israel where we became the co-operator of the Samuel license through our partnership with Adira Energy and a commonly owned Israeli company, Adira Geo Global Ltd.

-Data gathered during the 43 square kilometer 3D seismic acquisition program on the Samuel license, which was completed in July 2011, is currently being processed.
-Internal processing and interpretation of the data is currently underway.
+A 43 square kilometer 3D seismic acquisition program on the Samuel license was completed in July 2011.
+Internal processing and interpretation of the 3D seismic data is currently underway.
 The summary interpretation report was submitted to the Ministry prior to the deadline of April 1, 2012.
-The processing and interpretation of this seismic data will allow the Company to finalize drilling decisions on this license and we anticipate that drilling will commence before the end of 2012.
+On July 3, 2012 we announced the approval by the Ministry for the extension of the dates for the execution of a drilling contract from July 1, 2012 to October 31, 2012 and the spudding of the first well on the Samuel license from July 1, 2012 to April 30, 2013.
+A further new milestone to the Samuel license of completing an environmental study by July 10, 2012 was also completed.